open-holloway-makers/dehiscent-rpg/README.md

   * Test suites and unit tests (there are none!)
   * A better (easier and more portable) way of running the game
   * This readme needs more jokes

+Feel free to suggest any feature requests on the issues page so that they can be discussed by fellow contributors and considered for future iterations.

 Certain features are currently in progress and should be finished soon, so don't bother working on them yet- however any suggestions are welcome!
   * Saving and loading